01 of 18

 Persian Shield (Strobilanthes dyerianus)

-The leaves of Strobilanthes, or Persian Shield, are almost iridescent.
+The leaves of srobilanthes, or Persian Shield, are almost iridescent.
 This is a sub-shrub that remains evergreen in hot climates.
 It is grown as an annual plant in cooler zones, or as a houseplant.
 If you keep yours as a houseplant in winter, you can easily take cuttings in spring, to plant out in the garden.
 It's a great money saver.
 Persian shield can handle full sun, but the iridescence makes them almost glow in partial shade.Continue to 9 of 18 below.

 09 of 18

 As with so many fantastic foliage plants, Rex begonias are tropical plants.
-That doesn't stop us from growing them both as houseplants and in the garden.
+That doesn't stop you from growing them both as houseplants and in the garden.
 The foliage of Rex begonias can be swirled, spotted, or spiraled, thick, ruffled, or winged.
 They are such intriguing plants, many people collect them.

 Unfortunately, Rex begonias can be a little fussy to care for, unless you live in the tropics.
 It's often easier to grow them in containers, where you have more control over the soil and growing conditions, rather than in the ground.Continue to 10 of 18 below.